 So, even though it’s not obligatory, it’s always better to survey your boat to get the best deal.
 If you don’t know what goes into a boat survey, this article will help you.

-Let’s find out, how much does a boat survey cost?
+Let’s find out how much a boat survey costs.

 Who’s In It?

-When you’re buying a boat, there are more than just two parties involved.
+When buying a boat, more than just two parties are involved.
 For instance, the surveyor, the broker, the seller, and then there’s you, the buyer.
 From the buyer and the broker’s perspective, they want the deal to go smoothly.

 The Process Flow of a Survey Job

-Whether it’s a yacht, ship, or any fishing boat, the survey process is well-defined for all.
-Therefore, the surveyor doesn’t have to do more than following the given instructions.
+The survey process is well-defined whether it’s a yacht, ship, or fishing boat.
+Therefore, the surveyor doesn’t have to do more than follow the instructions.
 Generally, boats come with a worklist.

 When the surveyor does their job, they will prepare a report about the findings.
 So, when you’re there during the inspection, you mustn’t exaggerate a problem because of two reasons: